-Federal Direct Subsidized Stafford Loans, which, as of July 1, 2012 are available only to undergraduate students, are limited by the student's financial need and do not accrue interest as long as the student is enrolled at least half time (6 credits for undergraduate students).
+Federal Direct Subsidized Stafford Loans are available only to undergraduate students, are limited by the student's financial need and do not accrue interest as long as the student is enrolled at least half time (6 credits for undergraduate students).

 The amount of Federal Direct Unsubsidized Loan students may receive is limited by the student's cost of attendance less any other financial aid that has been awarded.
 The unsubsidized loan begins to accrue interest after the first disbursement.
 Stafford Loan benefits are discussed during the student's required entrance counseling session and may be reviewed on the federal entrance counseling website.

-A 1.0% origination fee is charged for each Direct Stafford Loan before it is disbursed to a student's account.
-If, for example, the student's loan is for $1,000, $990 will be disbursed to his or her student account.
+A 1.068% origination fee is charged for each Direct Stafford Loan before it is disbursed to a student's account.
+For example, on a loan of $1,000, $989 will be disbursed to the student's account.

 Federal Stafford Direct Loan borrowers must complete both an Entrance Counseling session and a Master Promissory Note before these loans can be disbursed.
 The "Missing Documents" letter that came in the packet with the award letter has additional details concerning these requirements.
 Students can also go to "My Documents" in the "Communication" section of the student menu at SUOnline for these details.

-Students are strongly encouraged to complete both documents online where the same personal identification number (PIN) that was used to electronically sign the FAFSA is used.
+Students are strongly encouraged to complete both documents online with the same personal identification number (PIN) they used to electronically sign the FAFSA.
 Students who have forgotten their PIN can request a duplicate.
-If unable to complete these documents online, contact Student Financial Services for paper versions of the information.
+If unable to complete these documents online, contact Student Financial Services for assistance.